LLNL/blt/docs/api/code_check.rst

   * ``UNCRUSTIFY_EXECUTABLE`` is defined and found prior to calling this macro

 .. note::
-  ClangFormat does not support a command line option for config files.
+  ClangFormat and clang-tidy do not support a command line option for config files.
 To work around this, we copy the given config file to the build directory where this macro runs from.

 This macro also supports Python code formatting with Yapf only if the following requirements